StreamFab Video Downloader for Browser

 Table of contents

-But as a tech guy who has spent a decade deep in the trenches of streaming tools, I am going to be completely blunt with you: 99% of the highly-rated "Netflix downloader extensions" you find in the store are completely fake.
+But as a tech guy who has spent a decade deep in the trenches of streaming tools, I am going to be completely blunt with you: 99% of the highly rated "Netflix downloader extensions" you find in the store are completely fake.
 They do not download actual video files.
-Instead, they rely on clunky, old-school physical screen recording to trick you.
+Instead, they rely on clunky, old-school physical screen recording to mislead you.

 To prove I am not exaggerating, I did a hands-on test with CocoCut, one of the most famous extensions with a massive install base.
 When I clicked its extension icon on a Netflix playback page, expecting a smooth download, the experience was a total disaster.

-It didn't instantly fetch the file like a true downloader should.
+It didn't immediately fetch the file like a true downloader should.
 Instead, it forced open a brand-new browser window.
 Then came an endless "Loading..." animation.
-After several minutes of dead silence—completely failing to parse any real underlying data stream—it finally showed its true colors.
+After several minutes of dead silence, completely failing to parse any real underlying data stream, it finally showed its true colours.
 The unresponsive interface simply threw 3 to 4 blatant prompts at me, aggressively pushing me to compromise and switch to its "Recording Mode".

 Some users might think, "Who cares if it's a download or a recording, as long as I get the video?"
 Wrong!
 The moment you click that record button, you fall into a trap that drains your time and destroys your hardware.